fandora-network/docs/docs/home/architecture/contracts/staking.md

 ---
 id: staking
 title: Staking
-description: Build your next blockchain app on Polygon.
+description: Build your next blockchain app on fandora.
 keywords:
   - docs
   - matic
 image: https://matic.network/banners/matic-network-16x9.png
 ---

-For Polygon Network, any participant can be qualified to become a Polygon's validator by running a full-node.
+For fandora Network, any participant can be qualified to become a fandora's validator by running a full-node.
 The primary incentive to run a full node for validators is to earn Rewards and Transaction fee.
-Validator participating in consensus for Polygon incentivise to participate as they receives block rewards and transaction fee.
+Validator participating in consensus for fandora incentivise to participate as they receives block rewards and transaction fee.

 As Validators slots are limited for network, the process to get selected as one is to participate in on-chain auction process which happens at regular intervals as defined [here](https://www.notion.so/maticnetwork/State-of-Staking-03e983ed9cc6470a9e8aee47d51f0d14#a55fbd158b7d4aa89648a4e3b68ac716).